 - Remote testing is continually evolving.
 AI could play a role in assisting with proctoring and in determining the amount of time spent on certain questions.
 “It will be a different world,” Hoenscheid said.

 Online Test Taking Environment v.
 Prometric Test Centers

 Asked what candidates should consider when deciding whether to take their exam remotely or at a testing center, Prometric emphasized comfort and convenience.
 “It’s primarily around candidate convenience, and the environment that you feel will be most conducive to positive testing,” Hoenscheid said.
 “I often hear that the focused environment of test centers gives candidates the opportunity to do their best.
 There are inevitably distractions at home for a lot of people.”

 Knopman Marks emphasized exam readiness when choosing between online or onsite testing.
 “We advise our students to take the exam when they’re ready,” said Larson, from Knopman Marks, noting that exam availability may also inform a candidate’s decision.

 Students who don’t have a quiet place to take their exam at home may prefer a testing center.
-Additionally, students who prefer the option to mark questions for review and go back to them, which is not available for the forward-moving-only online exam, may prefer to test in-person.
 To troubleshoot or become aware of any potential tech issues, Knopman Marks recommends doing a system check and downloading the app before scheduling a remote exam.
 Candidates using work-issued laptops have experienced tech problems due to firewalls and other restrictions.
 This two-minute Prometric video offers a good idea of what it’s like to test remotely.

 Still not sure if onsite or online is for you?
 View our pros and cons recap.